<

 World AIDS Day

-Our World AIDS Day awareness social media campaign reached over 310,000 people, with almost half a million impressions.
 This campaign featured a series of messages developed to raise awareness, inspire remembrance, and provide contextual health information about HIV.
-This campaign was delivered in language to people in Queensland, with messages provided in English, Portuguese, Spanish, Simplified Chinese, and Vietnamese.
+This campaign was delivered in English, Portuguese, Spanish, Simplified Chinese, and Vietnamese.

 You can explore the below data in greater detail but hovering over each data point you are interested in, and display/omit data by clicking on the chosen option/s from the key below.

-To accompany our social media campaign, our World AIDS Day awareness digital billboard and street media campaign had a total of approximately 101,000 views during HIV Awareness Week (79,000) and on World AIDS Day (22,000).
+To accompany our social media campaign, our World AIDS Day awareness digital billboard and street media campaign had a total of approximately 110,000 views during HIV Awareness Week (90,000) and on World AIDS Day (20,000), again an almost 10% increase on the previous year.

-• A media pack with World AIDS Day messages including Wear the Red Ribbon, U=U, PrEP, HIV Support and Stigma & Discrimination was available in 5 languages for download.
+• A media pack with World AIDS Day messages including Wear the Red Ribbon, U=U, PrEP, HIV Support and Stigma & Discrimination was available in 5 languages for download, featuring the ‘It starts with me’ message.

 • Many buildings and structures around the state were illuminated in red throughout World AIDS week and on World AIDS Day, with local councils and the Queensland Government again continuing their support.